 Humanities › History & Culture Hip Hop Culture Timeline: 1970 to 1983 Share Flipboard Email Print The Sugar Hill Gang recorded the first rap album in 1979.
-Anthony Barboza/Getty Images History & Culture African American History The Black Freedom Struggle Major Figures and Events Important Figures Civil Rights Slavery & Abolition Segregation and Jim Crow American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Femi Lewis African-American History Expert M.S.Ed, Secondary Education, St. John's University M.F.A., Creative Writing, City College of New York B.A., English, City College of New York Femi Lewis is a writer and educator who specializes in African-American history topics, including slavery, abolitionism, and the Harlem Renaissance. our editorial process Femi Lewis Updated April 21, 2019 This timeline of hip hop culture traces the beginning of the movement in the 1970s to the early 1980s.
+Anthony Barboza/Getty Images History & Culture African American History The Black Freedom Struggle Major Figures and Events Important Figures Civil Rights The Institution of Slavery & Abolition Segregation and Jim Crow American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Femi Lewis African American History Expert M.S.Ed, Secondary Education, St. John's University M.F.A., Creative Writing, City College of New York B.A., English, City College of New York Femi Lewis is a writer and educator who specializes in African American history topics, including enslavement, activism, and the Harlem Renaissance. our editorial process Femi Lewis Updated December 14, 2020 This timeline of hip hop culture traces the beginning of the movement in the 1970s to the early 1980s.
 This 13-year journey begins with The Last Poets and ends with Run-DMC.
 1970 The Last Poets, a collective of spoken word artists release their debut album.
 Their work is considered a predecessor to rap music as it is part of the Black Arts Movement.
 1973 DJ Kool Herc (Clive Campbell) hosts what is considered the first hip hop party on Sedgwick Avenue in the Bronx.
 Graffiti tagging spreads throughout the boroughs of New York City.
 Taggers would write their name followed by their street number.
 (Example Taki 183) 1974 Afrika Bambaataa, Grandmaster Flash and Grandmaster Caz are all influenced by DJ Kool Herc.
 They all begin DJing at parties throughout the Bronx.
 Bambaata establishes the Zulu Nation—a group of graffiti artists and breakdancers.
 1975 Grandmaster Flash invents a new method of DJing.
 His method connects two songs during their beat breaks.
 1976 Mcing, which came from shouting during DJ sets is formed Coke La Rock and Clark Kent.
-This art DJ Grand Wizard Theodore developed a further method of DJing—scratching a record under the needle.
+DJ Grand Wizard Theodore developed a further method of DJing—scratching a record under the needle.
 1977 Hip hop culture continues to spread throughout the five boroughs of New York City.
 The Rock Steady Crew is formed by break dancers Jojo and Jimmy D. Graffiti artist Lee Quinones begins painting murals on basketball/handball courts and subway trains.
 1979 Entrepreneur and record label owner records the Sugar Hill Gang.
 The group is the first to record a commercial song, known as “Rapper’s Delight.”
 Rapper Kurtis Blow becomes the first hip hop artist to sign to a major label, releasing “Christmas Rappin” on Mercury Records.
 New Jersey radio station WHBI airs Mr. Magic’s Rap Attack on Saturday evenings.
 The late night radio show is considered one of the factors that led hip hop to become mainstream.
 “To the Beat Y’All” is released by Wendy Clark also known as Lady B. She is considered on of the first female hip hop rap artists.
 1980 Kurtis Blow’s album “The Breaks” is released.
 He is the first rapper to appear on national television.
 “Rapture” is recorded infusing rap music with pop art.
 1981 “Gigolo Rap” is released by Captain Rapp and Disco Daddy.
 This is considered the first West Coast rap album.
 At Lincoln Center in New York City, the Rock Steady Crew and Dynamic Rockers battle.
 News television show 20/20 airs a feature on the “rap phenomenon.”
 1982 “The Adventures of Grandmaster Flash on the Wheels of Steel” is released by Grandmaster Flash and the Furious Five.
 The album includes tracks such as “White Lines” and “The Message.”
 Wild Style, the first feature film to reveal the nuances of hip hop culture is released.
 Written by Fab 5 Freddy and directed by Charlie Ahearn, the film explores the work of artists such as Lady Pink, Daze, Grandmaster Flash and the Rock Steady Crew.
 Hip hop goes international with a tour featuring Afrika Bambaataa, Fab 5 Freddy and the Double Dutch Girls.
 1983 Ice-T releases the songs “Cold Winter Madness” and “Body Rock/Killers.”
 These are considered some of the earliest West Coast rap songs in the gangsta rap genre.
 Run-DMC releases “Sucker MCs/It’s Like That.”
 The songs are played in heavy rotation on MTV and Top 40 radio.